chal349/Student-Records/README.md

 -----------------------------------

-There are 2 classes in the project-
+There are 2 classes in the project

 Student class
-  -Defines Student objects
+  *Defines Student objects
-  -Stores variable data
+  *Stores variable data
-  -Functions that return data, as well as modify data
+  *Functions that return data, as well as modify data

 Roster class
   -Parses data from a string